 How to Turn On/Turn Off Private Relay for Specific WiFi Network

 We can turn on and Turn off Private Relay for specific WiFi networks under the System Preferences on Mac.
 Follow the below steps to manage Private Relay for Specific network [Home, School, Office or Public Place].

 - Click on Apple Logo from top Mac menu > System Preferences Option.

 - Next, Click on Network Option.

 - Then, Select Network from the left side of the window and Select Checkbox for “Use iCloud Private Relay” from settings.

 - That’s it.

 First Enable Private Relay for your Account from Mac, iPhone settings.
 Follow the above steps to turn on Private Relay.
-Then Manage Private Relay setting for individual network from network settings.
+Then Manage the Private Relay setting for the individual networks from network settings.